 - Tanning beds are just as bad or worse than laying out at the beach.
 Avoid it.

-If you live or are vacationing at a higher altitude, be aware the sun’s rays are more powerful, making your skin more vulnerable to damage.
+- If you live or if you go on a vacation in higher altitudes be aware the sun rays are more powerful, making your skin more vulnerable to damage.

 See a dermatologist if you want to remove a mole that bothers you or if the mole has changed, which could be a sign of cancer.
-The doctor can do a biopsy to test under a microscope to see if it’s cancerous.
+The doctor can do a biopsy to test under a microscope to see if it’s cancerous or not.